KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

 }
 ```

 Make a note of the `pubkey` value.
-We will not use the `pubkey` at this time.
-However, we will use it in the next tutorial, RT2, while creating a custom application-specific blockchain.
+We will use it towards the end of the tutorial.

 #### dumpprivkey